 From then on I decided to merge the two and present myself as both an SEO specialist and lifestyle blogger who natters on about food and travel in my spare time.
 Sure, I keep my Instagram exclusively for blogging and my LinkedIn almost exclusively for work.
-But my Twitter is a combination of the two, when I talk to people I present both endeavours and when I write I always try to inject my personality whether I’m writing for my personal blog or an industry publication.
+But my Twitter is a combination of the two.
+When I talk to people I present both endeavours.
+When I write I always try to inject my personality whether I’m writing for my personal blog or an industry publication.

 So, enough about me.
-How exactly do you go about building a personal brand?
+How exactly do you go about building and growing a personal brand?

 1. Blog / personal website

 It doesn’t have to be an all-singing, all-dancing website with every bell and whistle possible.
 Of course it helps if it looks good so the best approach is to keep it simple, clean and sharp.
-After all it’s the content that matters most here and you don’t want to be detracting from the important stuff with some fancy design additions.
+After all it’s the content that matters most here.

 2. Guest blogging

-If you hate writing then you’re not gonna like this one.
-But in order to market yourself and build authority, you need to write some stellar articles and get them published far and wide.
-Guest blogging should be a key part of anyone’s marketing strategy, whether you are a business or a person.
+If you hate writing then you’re not going to like this one.
+But in order to market yourself and build authority, you should aim to write some stellar articles and get them published far and wide.
+Guest blogging can make a fantastic addition to any marketing strategy, whether you are a business or a person.

 The holy grail of guest blogging is the likes of Huffington Post and Forbes.
-I know you’re ambitious but maybe don’t start with those or you probably won’t get very far.
-Of course I believe in you, but trust me, it’s better to start off small.
+But it’s better to start off small.
 Once you start writing for more and more publications, you’ll build up authority as an expert in your industry.
-Personally, I write regularly for Search Engine Watch and I’ve also written for Website Magazine and Social Media Today, all as part of my job as a Marketing Manager and SEO Specialist.
+Personally, I write regularly for Search Engine Watch and I’ve also written for Website Magazine and Social Media Today.

 LinkedIn is the perfect social platform for building and leveraging your personal brand.
 It’s where people go to find and engage with other professionals, therefore it’s vital to have a presence here.
 The first step is to ensure that your LinkedIn profile is up to scratch and optimised for search.
 That’s a whole other article but, just like magic, I’ve already written a post about that!